 Background and activities

-For the period July 2014-June 2015 I'm visiting researcher at the Centre for the Genetic Origins of Health and Disease at the University of Western Australia.
+- 2014-2015 Sabbatical at the Centre for the Genetics Origins of Health and Disease, University of Western Australia.

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2018) Powerful extreme phenotype sampling designs and score tests for genetic association studies.
 Statistics in Medicine. vol. 37 (28).

 - (2017) Assessing gene-environment interaction effects of FTO, MC4R and lifestyle factors on obesity using an extreme phenotype sampling design: Results from the HUNT study.
 PLOS ONE. vol. 12 (4).

 - (2017) Læringsressurser i grunnutdanningen i matematikk - kvalitet, tilgjengelighet og differensiering.
 Læring om læring. vol. 1.

 - (2017) Bruk av digitale øvinger i grunnutdanningen i matematikk.
 Læring om læring. vol. 1.

 - (2017) Alternativ forelesningsstruktur i grunnutdanningen i matematikk.
 Læring om læring. vol. 1 (1).

 - (2016) Intergenerational transmission of overweight and obesity from parents to their adolescent offspring - The HUNT study.
 PLOS ONE. vol. 11 (11).